-Andalusia: the province in the south of Spain with beautiful cities such as Granada, Seville, Málaga and Cordoba and highlights and sights such as the Alhambra and the Alcazar palace in Andalucia.
+Andalusia: the province in the south of Spain with beautiful cities such as Granada, Seville, Málaga and Cordoba and points of interest and sights such as the Alhambra and the Alcazar palace in Andalucia.

-Top 20 Sights - What to do in Andalusia?
+Top 24 Sights - Things to do in Andalusia

 - Alhambra & Granada